t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Reverse proxies are usually imposed by the origin server.
 In addition to the features of a forward proxy, they can also provide an interface for non-RESTful services such as legacy systems or alternative technologies such as Bluetooth ATT/GATT.
 In this case, reverse proxies are usually called gateways.
-This property is enabled by the layered system constraint of REST, which says that a client cannot see beyond the server it is connected to (i.e., it is left unaware of the protocol/paradigm change).
+This property is enabled by the Layered System constraint of REST, which says that a client cannot see beyond the server it is connected to (i.e., it is left unaware of the protocol/paradigm change).

 ~~~~~~~~~~~~~~~~~~~
  ________                        __________       _________